hbc/NGS-Data-Analysis-long-course/sessionI/lessons/01_the_filesystem.md

 > Both `mv` and `cp` require that you specify 2 things after the command on the command line: first is the object being copied, moved or renamed, and the second is the destination it's being moved or copied to, or the new name!

+> **NOTE: With moving and renaming files, it will not ask you if you are sure that you want to "replace existing file".**

 Finally, we decided this was not what we needed to do, and we want to start over with an empty backup directory.

-	$ rm Mov10_oe_1.subset-copy.fq_DO_NOT_TOUCH!
+To do this we will use the `rm` command.

-> The `rm` file permanently removes the file.
+> **NOTE: The `rm` file permanently removes the file.
 Be careful with this command.
 The shell doesn't just nicely put the files in the Trash.
-They're really gone.
->
-> Same with moving and renaming files.
-It will **not** ask you if you are sure that you want to "replace existing file".
+They're really gone.** If you wanted to play it safe and have Unix ask you "are your sure you want to delete this file?", you can include the `-i` argument everytime you run it.

+	$ rm Mov10_oe_1.subset-copy.fq_DO_NOT_TOUCH!

 ***